lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 at the time.
 You cannot use `The Barrens` after a master card is played, for example, to attempt to draw into a `Sudden Reversal` to cancel it.

-**Drawing Cards**.
+#### 1.6.1.2.
+Drawing Cards**

 Whenever you play a library card from your hand, you immediately draw another from your library to replace it (unless card text says otherwise, of course).
 If your library is empty, then you do not draw to replenish your hand, but you continue to play.
 The number of cards in your hand should always match your hand size (cards that are replaced later reduce your hand size for the duration of the effect).
 Whenever they don't match (when an effect changes your hand size or adds or removes cards from your hand, for example), immediately discard down to or draw up to your hand size.

 Ⓡ If you hold fewer cards in hand than your hand size because your library is empty and then one or more cards are returned to your library, immediately draw